INRIA/scikit-learn-mooc/jupyter-book/ensemble/ensemble_module_intro.md

 This module will go into details regarding algorithms that are combining several models together, also called ensemble of models.
-We will present two families of such technique: (i) based on bootstrapping and (ii) based on boosting.
+We will present two families of such techniques: (i) based on bootstrapping and (ii) based on boosting.
 We will present bagging and random forest that belong to the former strategy and AdaBoost and gradient boosting decision tree that belong to the later strategy.
 Finally, we will go into details regarding the